 "You know what Dean?
 I could relax if you could!
 I'll quit bugging you if you tell me what's wrong with you."
 Sam got his wheelchair right in front of Dean and folded his arms.

 "What are you talking about!
 I'm fine!"
 Dean defended and went to reach for his pack of cigarettes but Sam slapped at his hand.

 "Drop the act Dean.
-Even since Dad left you've been brooding and pouting the whole time."
+Ever since Dad left you've been brooding and pouting the whole time."

 "No I'm not, I'm just bored!
 There's nothing to do."

 Sam knew it was time to take drastic measures.
-He got his face ready and looked at Dean directly in his eyes.
+He looked directly in Dean's eyes.

 "Ugh...god...Sam!"
 Dean screwed his eyes shut and let out a sigh of defeat.
 Gotcha.
-Those puppy dog eyes work all the time.
+Those puppy dog eyes worked all the time.

 Dean was silent for a minute or so but that was a good sign, it meant he was thinking about how he was going to say what was on his mind.

-"You think he'll come back?"
-Dean asked suddenly, shocking Sam.
+"You think he'll come back?" he asked suddenly, shocking Sam.
 "Dad.
 Do you think he'll come back?"

 Sam was speechless for a moment.
 "Of course he's going to come back Dean!
 He called us as soon as he got there.
 He's been calling us everyday."
 Sam should have known.
 Dean seemed to have this fear of people leaving him, a fear of being alone.
-But Dad has been calling them.
-He told them he thinks he knows where Bobby is and is going to find him.
+But Dad had been calling them.
+He had told them he had a lead on Bobby's whereabouts and was going to find him.